curioushead/Movie-Stack/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Open an issue or submit a pull request for bug fixes or new features.
+Feel free to open issues for bug reports, feature requests, or suggestions.

 ---